Fire and rescue services

 More information:

 Yellow fever is widespread in Kenya.
 Yellow fever is a potentially fatal virus spread by mosquitoes.
 It's prevented by vaccination.
-Get vaccinated before you travel.
+Get vaccinated before you travel and take your yellow fever vaccination certificate with you to Kenya.

 Malaria is widespread except in Nairobi and at altitudes above 2500m.